frederic-perez/AmE-dictionary/data/idioms.md

 __whisper sweet nothings__ To murmur words of affection to someone in a flirtatious manner.
 __white lie__ Lie to protect another person’s feelings.
 __white on rice__ As close as can be.
 Often used in the phrase “like white on rice.”
+__wild-goose chase__ A worthless hunt or chase; a futile pursuit. _I wasted all afternoon on a wild-goose chase._
-__wild goose chase__ A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._
+__wild goose chase__ :two: A situation where you are looking for something that does not exist or that you are very unlikely to find, so that you waste a lot of time. _It looks like they’ve sent us on a wild goose chase._ A prolonged or chaotic search for something that is difficult to find (often because it does not exist). _I’ve been on a wild goose chase trying to find a bag of Dan’s favorite potato chips._
 __win (something) in a walk__ To win (something) easily, handily, or without much or any effort.
 __wishy washy__ _slang_ Indecisive or not reliable.
 __with (one’s) pants down__ _slang_ In an embarrassing position.